 “Being a Nonya, I love the food and the beautiful decorations at the event.
 For many years I haven’t worn the sarong kebaya.
 Today’s event reminded me of my past.
 I really enjoyed myself,” shared a beaming 89-year-old Mdm Phua Geok Huay.

-Mdm Phua (in the photo above) was one of the sixty over seniors dressed in colourful Peranakan costumes clapping and singing along to oldies at Ling Kwang Home for Senior Citizens’ (LKH) inaugural Social Club launch on 26 June 2018.
+Mdm Phua (in the photo below) was one of the sixty over seniors dressed in colourful Peranakan costumes clapping and singing along to oldies at Ling Kwang Home for Senior Citizens’ (LKH) inaugural Social Club launch on 26 June 2018.

 The idea behind the social club is to encourage social interaction between clients living with dementia in a group setting.